wur3/textlist2checklist/README.md

-Goal:
+Goal:</br>
-/t.txt line parser that generated the checklist into Tkinter /t convertible back to .txt?
+.txt line parser that generated the checklist into Tkinter</br>
+convertible back to .txt?</br>